 The Tuition Grant Application must be submitted to the human resources office for processing.
 The employee will be required to complete a separate application for each dependent.
 The employee will be required to supply a copy of the current bill, a one-time proof of the dependent's age (i.e. driver's license, birth certificate, etc.), and official verification that the child is a dependent (copy of the most recent tax return).

 At the beginning of each semester for which the employee is requesting this benefit, the employee must submit documentation indicating that the dependent completed the previous semester.
-If the employee realizes they have used the payment for non-qualified expenses they should inform the Human Resources office by December 1 of the calendar year of receipt so that those funds can be taxed.
+If the employee realizes that she or he has used the payment for non-qualified expenses, the employee should inform the human resources office by December 1 of the calendar year of receipt so that those funds can be taxed.
 Payments for the spring semester will be paid after January 1 of the spring semester year to allow the employee to report a change in tax status within the same tax year.